-Tea Trumbic is the Program Manager for the Women, Business and the Law project in the World Bank’s Development Economics vice-presidency.
-She has more than 12 years of experience helping governments reform laws and regulations to help create jobs and contribute to economic growth.
-She joined the World Bank in 2006, working on the Doing Business project on tax and credit information regulations.
-She has also developed indicators focusing on agribusiness regulations.
+Tea Trumbic is the Program Manager for the Women, Business and the Law project in the World Bank’s Development Economics vice-presidency, where she leads a dynamic team to produce data that measure how the law impacts women’s economic opportunities in 190 economies.
+She has 17 years of experience working with governments and the private sector to reform laws and regulations to create jobs and contribute to inclusive economic growth.
+She joined the World Bank in 2006, working on the Doing Business project on business taxation and credit information regulations.
+She has also developed indicators focusing on agribusiness regulations where her work focused on access to markets and how regulations affect rural women.
 Her work has focused on regulatory framework analysis of the business environment in several countries globally, including extensive work on Eastern European and Central Asian countries.
 Tea also worked at the Ministry of Finance of the Republic of Croatia and the International Monetary Fund.
 She holds a bachelor’s degree in economics from Stanford University and a master’s degree in economics from the London School of Economics.

 Siyi Wang joined the Women, Business and the Law team in June 2019.
 Prior to joining the World Bank, she worked for the Financial Institutions Group of the International Finance Corporation and worked on China’s financial inclusion program.
 Siyi holds a Master in Public Policy from Georgetown University’s McCourt School of Public Policy, and another Master in Simultaneous Interpretation from Beijing Foreign Studies University’s Graduate School of Translation and Interpretation.
 She speaks Chinese.